FriendsOfSymfony/FOSJsRoutingBundle/Resources/doc/index.md

 ### Generating URIs

-Then, it's as simple as calling:
+It's as simple as calling:

 ```javascript
 Routing.generate('route_id', /* your params */)